Louisiana Coastal Protection and Restoration Authority

-The Louisiana Coastal Protection and Restoration Authority (CPRA) is a governmental authority created by the Louisiana Legislature in the aftermath of Hurricanes Katrina and Rita.
+The Louisiana Coastal Protection and Restoration Authority (CPRA) is a governmental authority created by the Louisiana State Legislature in the aftermath of Hurricanes Katrina and Rita to combat the ongoing erosion of Louisiana's coast.
+The CPRA reports to the Office of the Governor of Louisiana.
 The organization takes advantage of both federal and state funding of around $1 billion annually.

-Since its founding, the organization has dredged over 60 miles of sediment into islands and artificial land, as well as 36,000 acres of marshland.
-CPRA predicts that over the next 50 years, over 1,450 square miles of land in Louisiana could be lost along coastal areas.
+Since its founding, the organization has completed over 140 projects, benefitting 55807 acre of land, placing 193 million cubic yards of sediment, improving 369 mi of levees, and restoring 71.6 mi of barrier islands.
+CPRA predicts that, without action over the next 50 years, between 1100 and 3000 sqmi of coastal land may be lost, depending on a low (1.6 ft) or high (2.5 ft) forecast of local sea level rise.